ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 must be agreed upon between the client (sender gateway) and the server (recipient gateway).

-The format of the identity fields in this message, unless otherwise stated, is a JSON text.
+The format of the identity fields in this message, unless otherwise stated, is a JSON string.

 The Transfer Initialization Claim consists of the following: